averageflow/averageflow.github.io/_posts/2021-08-31-updating-freebsd-iocage.markdown

 ## Updating the host

-FreeBSD is known for being reliable and to be painlessly upgradeable, even with custom setups, like we do, with manual partitioning, ZFS on root, FreeBSD can handle this easily.
+FreeBSD is known for being reliable and to be painlessly upgradeable, even with custom setups, like I do, with manual partitioning, ZFS on root, FreeBSD can handle this easily.

 We should start by evaluating the current version we have installed, with: